Phir Bhi Dil Hai Hindustani: Plot

-Ajay and Ria decide to help Mohan, who sees them as his own kids and helps them realize their love for each other.
-Ajay hands over the videotape of Mohan's confession to his boss and uncle Kaka (Satish Shah).
-Unfortunately, the minister has joined hands with rival minister Mushran (Govind Namdeo) as he fears that their secrets might come out if Mohan's truth is revealed.
-Ajay's boss forms an alliance with Ria's boss Chinoy (Dalip Tahil).
-The ministers and channel heads come together and trick Ajay and Ria into giving them the tape.
+Ajay and Ria, who now feel an immense amount of empathy, decide to help Mohan get justice for his daughter.
+Throughout their journey together, Mohan sees Ajay and Ria as his own children and feels genuine gratefulness towards them, returning the favor by helping them realize their love for each other.
+Eventually, Ajay and Ria reunite Mohan with his wife, who is extremely happy to see him.
+Ajay needs a place to store the videotape of Mohan's confession, and decides to give it to his boss and his uncle Kaka.
+Unfortunately, Minister Ramakant has joined hands with the rival minister Mushran, as he fears that their secrets might come out if Mohan's truth is revealed.
+Additionally, Ajay's boss forms an alliance with Ria's boss, Chinoy.
+The ministers and channel heads come together and trick Ajay and Ria into giving them the tape with no intention of giving it back, for their own selfish reasons.

-When Mohan is arrested and sentenced to be publicly hanged, Ajay and Ria realize they were tricked.
-They work together with Choti to get the tape back.
-Ajay succeeds in broadcasting Mohan's confession just an hour before Mohan's execution and tearfully requests the nation to stop this injustice.
+Mohan gets found, and after being arrested, is sentenced to be publicly hung; Ajay and Ria suddenly realized they were tricked and conned by their bosses.
+Together with Choti, they work to get the tape back from the clutches of the minister.
+They successfully receive the tape, and Ajay succeeds in broadcasting the confession and story from Mohan just one hour before his execution.
+Ajay and Ria tearfully plead with the nation to stop this injustice and call on all Indians to rescue Mohan.
+They succeed, and the entire city, including Ajay's family, gathers to save Ajay from being tortured by the police and save Mohan.

-The ministers and policemen try to prevent the protesters from entering the prison ground but the ACP joins Ajay and Ria, thus neutralizing the police barricades.
-In a blatant mockery and critique of media's selfish obsession with ratings and views, Mohan is made to wear a shirt sporting logos of sponsors and companies.
-Seconds before the execution, Ajay saves Mohan and the protesters beat up the politicians and chase them out, ensuring their careers are over.
+Although the ministers and policemen are desperate to stop the protestors from entering prison grounds, the ACP's force is unable to shoot at the crowd due to them wielding India's flag; they are unable to stop the city from breaching the police barricades.
+In a blatant mockery and critique of the media's selfish obsession with ratings and views, Mohan is made to wear a shirt sporting the logos of sponsors and companies.
+Seconds before the execution, Ajay having stormed into the prison ground with Ria and the others, saves Mohan and the protesters beat up the politicians and chase them out, ensuring their careers are over.

-Mohan's execution is called off and the film ends happily as Ria proposes to Ajay, who accepts.
+The film ends happily as Mohan thanks everyone and Ria proposes to Ajay, who accepts.